-I suppose Chelsea Bun is the British equivalent of a cinnamon roll, a soft yeasted dough, filled with buttery sweet raisins and coated with a simple sugar icing.
-I might dare to say that my vegan Chelsea Buns are even better than cinnamon rolls...
+I suppose Chelsea bun is the British equivalent of a cinnamon roll, a soft yeasted dough, filled with buttery sweet raisins and coated with a simple sugar icing.
+I might dare to say that my vegan Chelsea Buns recipe is even better than cinnamon rolls!

 If you are familiar with making cinnamon rolls, these will be a breeze!
 A rich, yet tender yeast dough,

-If you haven't tried cinnamon rolls yet, try my delicious overnight vegan recipe, or, if you fancy a traditional British bake, how about my rock cakes or vegan currant buns?
+If you haven’t tried cinnamon rolls yet, try my delicious overnight cinnamon rolls, or, if you fancy a traditional British bake, how about my rock cakes or vegan currant buns?
 And if you want something really easy, you can’t go wrong with a vegan Welsh Cake.

 What are Chelsea Buns?